zllovesuki/slugsurvival/README.md

 1. API endpoint is not CORS-enabled for domains other than SlugSurvival.
 Please use it in the backend.
 2. Some queries return a very *huge* dataset.
 Please be careful on your backend when processing the returned JSON.
+3. List of available quarters can be listed with: `https://tracking.slugsurvival.com/fetch/available`

 Examples: